everyday Dharma

 • an ordinary new year wish

-While everyone is wishing their co-workers, friends and family a fantastic new year, I would settle for an ordinary new year.
 Wishing others an entire year of monumental experiences or events, is curious to me.
 I am not sure I can handle anything too out of the ordinary.
-In fact, I am quite happy with…
+In fact, I am quite happy with ordinary. what’s so special about being special?
+I’ve been around the “special” block quite a few times, enough to question the…

 Read More